-An important town, with a few interesting buildings, but the burden of tourism seems almost too much to cope with.
+The ancient city of Nessebar was an important town.
+Today it has a few interesting buildings, but the burden of tourism seems almost too much to cope with.

 UNESCO’s World Heritage Centre’s short description of site no. 217: